discipline is my game

-When I was around 5-6 years old, I had my first out of body experience that had a profound impact on the way I’ve conducted my life since then.
+When I was around 6 years old, I had my first out of body experience that had a profound impact on the way I’ve conducted my life.

-I remember this moment so clearly: I was laying on the staircase of my grandparents’ house.
-I guess I must have been completely relaxed because I soon found myself floating out of my body– I saw myself laying on the staircase, the roof of the house, the city of Regina, Saskatchewan… and soon I was floating out in space looking down into the Milky Way.
+I remember the moment clearly: I was laying on the staircase of my grandparents’ house.
+I guess I must have been completely relaxed because I soon found myself floating out of my body– I saw myself laying on the staircase, the roof of the house, the city of Regina, Saskatchewan… and soon I was floating out in space, looking down into the Milky Way.

 I remember saying to myself: “wow we are so tiny and insignificant in the grand scheme of things!”